 In October 2012 the Association of International Accountants gave him their award for an Outstanding Contribution to the Accountancy Profession.

-In November 2012 Richard was included in International Tax Review’s Global Tax 50 of the most influential people in worldwide taxation.
+In November 2012 Richard was included in International Tax Review’s Global Tax 50 of the most influential people in worldwide taxation and in a year later was suggested by International Tax Review to be the 7th most influential person in global tax in 2013.
+As they put it:

 In December 2012 Economia magazine, published for the Institute of Chartered Accountants in England and Wales, named Richard as the most influential chartered accountant in the UK’s social media.